The Bilingual Advantage: Why Multilingual Families Give Kids a Financial Confidence Boost

 Harvard’s Center on the Developing Child has published extensive research showing that bilingualism’s impact on cognitive control is particularly pronounced in adolescence—the exact period when financial independence becomes increasingly important.

-Key findings from their longitudinal study include:
+Key findings from their research include:

 - Higher academic achievement in mathematics across bilingual students compared to monolingual peers